 Legend has it that when Eulalia was captured, she was tending a flock of geese in Sarria, now a neighbourhood of Barcelona.

 During the Middle Ages, the area was used for public executions.
 Then, during the sixteenth century, a Trinitarian convent was built on the site.

 During the Peninsular War, the convent was seized by French troops.
 After the war, the building was briefly recovered by the nuns before being burnt down during political riots in 1835.

-Legend has it that when the opera house was built it was cursed by the nuns buried in the convent’s basement.
-Apparently, they weren’t happy that their home was replaced by a theatre.
+Legend has it that when the opera house was built, it was cursed by the nuns buried in the convent’s basement.
+Apparently, they weren’t happy that a theatre replaced their home.